Hunt expands for Chilean plane with 38 aboard

 The C-130 Hercules took off Monday afternoon from a base in far-southern Chile on a regular maintenance flight for an Antarctic base.
 Radio contact was lost 70 minutes later.

 The search area extends over treacherous waters of Drake’s Passage between the tip of South America and Antarctica.
 The plane was carrying 17 crew members and 21 passengers, three of them civilians.

+Ed Coleman, a pilot and chair of the Safety Science Department at Embry-Riddle Aeronautical University in Prescott, Arizona, said rapidly changing weather in the Antarctic makes it a difficult place for pilots.

+Air masses converge there, driving storms with powerful wind gusts, while stirring the sea with swells 6 meters (20 feet) or bigger, he said.
+Flying becomes challenging, and making a smooth sea landing nearly impossible, he said.